m4r35n357/ODE-Playground/README.md

 ### Spinning Black Hole (Kerr) orbits

-This example uses symplectic integration, but not Dual numbers, because the differentiation is trivial in this case.
+This example uses a "pseudo-Hamiltonian" approach with Dual Numbers to solve Carter's first-order equations of motion, separated in r and theta using Mino time.

 No formal documentation yet, see the yad and c files for example usage.

 ```